vanikkars/airflow-iceberg-schema-evolution/README.md

 1. **Vault starts in dev mode** with root token `dev-root-token`
 2. **Init container runs** and populates secrets
-3. **Docker containers read secrets** at runtime:
+3. **Services read secrets** at runtime:
-   - `audit-log-extractor` reads PostgreSQL and S3 credentials
+   - `audit-log-extractor` Docker container reads PostgreSQL and S3 credentials
-   - `iceberg-ingestor` reads S3 and Trino credentials
+   - Airflow connections use Trino credentials for SQL-based ingestion
 4. **No hardcoded credentials** in code or configuration

 See `vault/README.md` for detailed Vault documentation.